ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework
 {{I-D.ietf-ace-oauth-authz}}.
-As it follows this framework's general approach, the general security and privacy considerations from section 6 and section 7 also apply to this profile.
+As it follows this framework's general approach, the general security considerations from section 6 also apply to this profile.

 Constrained devices that use DTLS {{RFC6347}} are inherently vulnerable to Denial of Service (DoS) attacks as the handshake